Recap: Doctor Who NS S4 E1 "Partners In Crime"

 - Real Life Writes the Plot: The guy from the previous episode who explained about everyone clearing out due to Genre Savvy returns, and is revealed as Wilfred Mott, Donna's grandfather.
 He wasn't originally planned to be Donna's grandad, but when Howard Attfield, the actor who played Donna's father, died, Wilf was brought back, and the Geoff Noble scenes re-done with him.

 - Howard Attfield's scenes as Geoff Noble are included as an extra on the DVD set with a nice intro from RTD.

 - Ridiculously Cute Critter: Baby Adipose are, as mentioned above, disturbingly cute.

-- Shout Out: The Adipose Nursery Ship has a very obvious similar appearance to the spceships at Devil's Tower in Close Encounters of the Third Kind.
+- Shout-Out: The Adipose nursery ship has a very obvious similar appearance to the spaceships at Devil's Tower in Close Encounters of the Third Kind.

-- Tempting Fate: According to the Doctor, Mrs Foster having a sonic device of her own would be "very unlikely."
-Cut to Mrs Foster unlocking the roof doors with a sonic pen.
+- Tempting Fate: According to the Doctor, Miss Foster having a sonic device of her own would be "very unlikely".
+Cut to Foster unlocking the roof doors with a sonic pen.

 - Title Drop